6 Ways to Make Tent Camping in the Smoky Mountains More Fun for Your Kids

 Camping can be a fun and educational experience for the whole family.
-If you live in the city or suburbs, it’s especially nice to expose your kids to nature.
+If you live in the city or suburbs, it’s especially nice to expose your kids to nature, and there are plenty of benefits of camping with your family!
 No matter where you live, however, camping is an adventure that gives everyone a break from their everyday routines.

 One of the most scenic places to go camping with the whole family is beautiful East Tennessee.
 Pigeon River Campground has 20 exceptional campsites located right in the heart of the Great Smoky Mountains.
 As you start planning your trip, check out these six tips for making the most out of tent camping in the Smoky Mountains with your kids.

 If this is going to be your kids’ first camping trip, it’s nice to give them an introduction to the camping experience before you leave home.
 If your kids haven’t spent a lot of time in nature, you may want to take them on a hike at a nearby park or another area with trails.
 When you’re in town, don’t miss these hiking trails in the Smoky Mountains for kids!

 Camping out overnight in your backyard is a good way to get them accustomed to the basics of sleeping beneath the stars.
 You can teach them how to set up the tent.
 Your family could also have a cookout and do everything you might do on a real camping trip.
 This way, when you actually camp out, the kids will know what to expect.